petabridge/akka-bootcamp/src/Unit-1/lesson5/README.md

 Another common case is that you may have some piece of information you want to report to multiple other actors, that perhaps each run a stats service.
 Using `ActorSelection`, you could send the same piece of data as a message to all of those services at once, if they shared a similar well-known naming scheme.
 This is one good use case for a wildcard `ActorSelection`.

 ### Caution: Don't pass `ActorSelection`s around
-We encourage you NOT to pass around `ActorSelection`s as pararmeters, the way you do `IActorRef`s.
+We encourage you NOT to pass around `ActorSelection`s as parameters, the way you do `IActorRef`s.
 The reason for this is that `ActorSelection`s can be relative instead of absolute, in which case it wouldn't produce the intended effects when passed to an actor with a different location in the hierarchy.

 ### How do I make an `ActorSelection`?
 Very simple: `var selection = Context.ActorSelection("/path/to/actorName")`